jhackett1/utopia/content/events/career-coaching-surgery.markdown

   The outcomes of the coaching sessions will centre around:

-  Gaining a clear sense of self: how to live a life of purpose and impact
+  - Gaining a clear sense of self: how to live a life of purpose and impact

-  Overcoming limiting beliefs
+  - Overcoming limiting beliefs

-  Dealing with conflict
+  - Dealing with conflict

-  Communicating your impact
+  - Communicating your impact

+  Coach Dumi Senda

+  In just four years Dumi went from menial labour with no prospects to Oxford University Master’s Graduate, Global Inclusion Expert and sought-after Career Coach.

+  He is an internationally-recognised Diversity & Inclusion expert, with over a decade of experience working with International organisations such as the UN as well as grassroots organisations on strategies and frameworks for racial, ethnic, gender and other forms of equality.
+Beyond this, he is a motivational speaker, author and award-winning poet.
 ---